rdannog/rdannog/README.md

 -   ❤️ Interests: watch video essays on youtube, David Bowie, documental series, Drag Race, listen to music and read books.

--   🎨 I love doing analog collages, watercolor paintings, singing and checking if my cactus are growing (it is are growing nice)
+-   🎨 I love doing analog collages, watercolor paintings, and singing.

 -   😇 I'm 25, identify myself as a transmasculine person and I'm also a gemini.
 My pronoums are he/him.